Iran to analyze black box after missile blamed for crash

-DUBAI (Reuters) - Iran said on Friday it wanted to download black box recordings itself from a Ukrainian airliner that crashed, killing all 176 people aboard, after Canada and others said the plane was brought down by an Iranian missile, probably by mistake.
+DUBAI (Reuters) - Tehran said on Friday it wanted to download black box recordings itself from a Ukrainian airliner crash that killed all 176 people aboard, after Canada and others said the plane was brought down by an Iranian missile, probably by mistake.

 The Ukraine International Airlines flight to Kiev from Tehran crashed on Wednesday, when Iran was on alert for a U.S. military response hours after firing missiles at U.S. targets in Iraq. tmsnrt.rs/39MLwwx

-The incident adds to international pressure on Iran, after months of tension with the United States and tit-for-tat military strikes.
+The crash has heightened international pressure on Iran after months of friction with the United States and tit-for-tat military strikes.
 Washington killed an Iranian general last week in a drone attack in Iraq, prompting Tehran’s missile launches.

+“We do believe that it’s likely that plane was shut down by an Iranian missile,” U.S. Secretary of State Mike Pompeo said of the Ukrainian jet crash at a briefing on additional U.S. sanctions against Iran.

+“We’re going to let the investigation play out before we make a final determination,” he added as Washington also announced sanction waivers for crash investigators.

 On social media, many Iranians expressed anger that the plane was allowed to take off and voiced worries as images, which could not be independently verified, circulated on Twitter suggesting the crash site had been cleared by bulldozers.